Short notes on tariff review, enforcement movement, source trails, and the review workflow behind Traverse.

 Section 301 changes often begin as source records before they become a new cost line in a spreadsheet.

-An HTS line can be the anchor that connects tariff exposure, policy records, agency decisions, and recurring review work.
+An HTS line can be the anchor that connects tariff exposure, policy records, agency decisions, and repeat review work.

 A source record only becomes useful when it is tied to a product, origin, deadline, or handoff.

-Manual monitoring usually catches headlines.
+Manual tracking usually catches headlines.
 The hard part is preserving the path from source to operating decision.

-Traverse separates public detection from saved-scope monitoring and Analyst review processing.
+Traverse separates public detection from Paid review and exportable review processing.

 Insights explain the issue.
 Public tools show the source.
-A free Free account saves the scope when the same question keeps coming back.
+Paid opens full analysis, tool output, and exportable review context when the same question keeps coming back.